 Roadmaps

-The Government develops roadmaps to guide investment in research infrastructure.
-They are prepared by an expert working group in consultation with the research community.
+Providing infrastructure of the quality and scale required for cutting-edge research requires nationwide, long-term planning.
+The Government develops Roadmaps to identify Australia’s research infrastructure needs, set priorities, and guide investment.
+Roadmaps are prepared by an expert working group in consultation with the research community.

 A new Roadmap is created every 5 years.